AMasetti/docker-health-tracker/README.md

 # Description

 Grafana & InfluxDB in Docker containers for body meassurments tracking and analytics.
-Bsed on these measurments the service calculates the following
+Based on these measurments the service calculates the following

 - BMI
 - Body Density